Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ```

-When running this cell, it will prompt for entering an API Key.
-This was done with the streamlit text_input widget.
+When running this cell, it will prompt for entering an API key.
+This was done with the streamlit `text_input` widget.

 To get a free API key, sign up for an account on [OpenWeather](https://home.openweathermap.org/users/sign_up).

 After signing up, add a new API key by going to [API keys](https://home.openweathermap.org/api_keys).
-Create a new key with name `snowflake_key` and click Generate, copy the api key to the clipboard.
+Create a new key with name `snowflake_key` and click Generate, copy the API key to the clipboard.

 After generating the key, go back to the Snowsight notebook and paste the key generated in the dialog and hit enter.